spacetelescope/gwcs/docs/index.rst

 `GWCS <https://github.com/spacetelescope/gwcs>`__ takes a general approach to WCS.
-It supports a data model which includes the entire transformation pipeline from input coordinates (detector by default)  to world cooridnates.
+It supports a data model which includes the entire transformation pipeline from input coordinates (detector by default)  to world coordinates.
 Transformations can be chained, joined or combined with arithmetic operators using the flexible framework of compound models in `~astropy.modeling`.
 In the case of a celestial output frame `~astropy.coordinates` provides